NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/partners/jumpcloud.md

 title: JumpCloud
 weight: 2
 meta:
-  description: Learn how to deploy Cloudflare WARP using JumpCloud.
+  description: Learn how to deploy Khulnasoft WARP using JumpCloud.
 ---

 # Deploy WARP using JumpCloud